iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 "But wait," you say, "*I* use *my* lawn!"
 I believe you.
-Well, I believe that you get good use out of about 10% or so of your lawn.
+Well, I believe that you get good use out of about 10% of your lawn.
 Try a quick audit: think about the activities that take place on your lawn and where, specifically, they take place.
 Barbecues, movie nights, bonfires, child and/or dog playtime, hammocking... however you use your lawn, I'm willing to bet that the vast majority of it takes place in one concentrated area.
 Most likely, that area is in the back yard, in an area that feels semi-private and has convenient access to the house.
 Got it?
 Great!
 You've now identified the only area that is truly best served by turfgrass.
-Consider this: most likely, every other part of your yard would be better served by something else.
+Consider this: every other part of your yard would probably be better served by something else.

 Here is a map of our property with our results notated (our house sits on a double lot, so we have more yard space than the typical city house, but the general idea holds true).
 When we bought our house, literally all of it was lawn.